Shariah-Compliant ETF Directory · 2026

 Any residual impure income within the fund must be purified by donating the proportionate amount to charity.
 Many fund providers publish purification ratios to assist investors in calculating this.

-The following criteria are commonly used by Shariah-compliant ETF providers.
-Thresholds may vary slightly between providers and their appointed Shariah supervisory boards.
+Criteria commonly used by Shariah-compliant ETF providers.
+Thresholds may vary slightly between providers and their Shariah supervisory boards.

 Prohibited Sectors